 This lemon risotto recipe is deliciously bright and dreamy.
 We’re using a classic creamy risotto ratio of ingredients, but adding in a few extras for a boost of bright flavor that’s still plenty satisfying.
-Serve this meal on its own or as a side dish alongside air fryer lobster tails for a delicious restaurant-worthy dinner at home.
+Serve this meal on its own or as a side dish alongside air fryer lobster tails, scallops, shrimp, or roasted chicken for a delicious restaurant-worthy dinner at home.

 This recipe to make risotto is very straight-forward and I’ll walk you through each step.
 While it’s known as a “fancy” dish, the method is actually quite simple.
 While this risotto is good enough to stand on its own, asparagus and peas are also delicious (and green!) accompaniments that can easily be added.
 To turn this into lemon pea risotto, stir in some 5-minute frozen peas before serving.